35 Inspirational Graduation Quotes Everyone Should Hear

 Be bold, be courageous, be your best.

-Don’t be trapped by dogma, which is living with the results of other people’s thinking.
-Don’t let the noise of others’ opinions drown out your own inner voice, heart, and intuition.
+Don’t be trapped by dogma—which is living with the results of other people’s thinking.
+Don’t let the noise of others’ opinions drown out your own inner voice.
+And most important, have the courage to follow your heart and intuition.

 Don’t just get involved.
 Fight for your seat at the table.
 Better yet, fight for a seat at the head of the table.